Teachers and Students Collaborating Worldwide

 Please join us in Professor V’s Teaching Cafe for a very special visit from advisors from the University of South Florida.

 Advisors will be available during this time to field questions from students about their education program and about USF.
 The discussions will be asynchronous and are available to everyone.
+Visits are scheduled each semester.
+This semester our collaborations will take place November 3-6, 2014.
+Everyone is welcome.
+Join the discussion now

 See the ABC new story on Professor V's Teaching Cafe advancements in education.